jamee-maker/Academicus/README.md

    In this scenario the dice is laying stationary on the ground, which means that the number the user has to guess remains constant.

    <img src="Assets/stat dice.png" width="700" height="400">

+   Which means that the dice roll fucntion has to be called before the while loop executes, so that the number remains the same throuhout the loop.

+   Dice roll scenario 2